jspinak/brobot/docs/docs/01-getting-started/ai-brobot-project-creation.md

         log.info("Initializing MenuState");

-        // Initialize each UI element with proper configuration logo = new StateImage.Builder()
+        // Initialize each UI element with proper configuration
+        // ActionHistory is OPTIONAL - only needed if you want to use mock mode logo = new StateImage.Builder()
             .addPatterns("menu/menu-logo")  // Path relative to images/ folder .setName("Menu Logo")